My Favorite Sources

 USA

-A well-known store in the USA for classical sheet music is Joseph Patelson in New York City.
-For many years, Patelson had no website, but they begun a website in the year 2007.
+A well-known store in the USA for classical sheet music was Joseph Patelson Music House in New York City.
+For many years, Patelson had no website, but they began a website in the year 2007.
+Sadly, in April 2009, the Patelson Music House announced it was going out of business, after 70 years across the street from Carnegie Hall, unable to compete from free or cheap downloads from websites.

 Yesterday Service in Cambridge, Massachusetts (across the river from Boston)